emukidid/Wii64/README.md

  * To install: Extract the contents of the latest release zip to the root of your SD card
  * For SD/USB: Put ROMs in the directory named /wii64/roms, All save types will automatically be placed in /wii64/saves
- * For DVD: ROMs may be anywhere on the disc (requires DVDxV2 on Wii)
+ * For DVD: ROMs may be anywhere on the disc (requires a compatible Wii)
  * Load the desired executable from the HBC or in the loader of your choice, the emulator is shipped with 2 graphics plugins now.
 	 * **Rice GFX Plugin version**
 		 * Slightly faster and has fixed sky boxes in games but isn't as refined as glN64
-		 * Supports hi-res texture pak via Wii64 specific [texture packer](https://github.com/emukidid/Wii64/releases/tag/texturepacker_1.2)
+		 * Experimental support for hi-res texture paks via Wii64 specific [texture packer](https://github.com/emukidid/Wii64/releases/tag/texturepacker_1.2)
 	 * **glN64 GFX Plugin version**
 		 * Slightly slower than Rice GFX on certain games
 		 * FrameBuffer texture support (OoT subscreen)